messenger1th/SkipList/README.md

 **Feature**

 1. Template for any type of Key & Value
 2. support same value insertion
 3. support single key erase and erase_all key
 4. support range erase
+5. use `shared_ptr` for resource manage.